awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-logs.md

 **To enable or disable contact flow logs for a contact flow**

-1. Add a [Set Logging Behavior](set-logging-behavior.md) block and connect it to another block in the flow\.
+1. Add a [Set logging behavior](set-logging-behavior.md) block and connect it to another block in the flow\.

 1. Open the properties for the block\.
 Choose **Enable** or **Disable**\.